RuthyYao/product_review_sentiment_analysis/README.md

  * Identify the key words that reveal the negative and postive sentiments respectively

 ## Reuslts
-Based on the ROC curve and recall/precision scorecard, I recommend deploy the Random Forest Model

 The ROC_AUC graph shows that Random Forest is a better model as it has higher AUC.